buddyjasmith/1063-DS-Smith/assignments/homework-3/homework3.md

   * @Homework: Homework-3
   * @Author: Buddy Smith
   * @Description:
   *     This function is used to print circular based arrays.
-If the array is empty,
+If the array is
-  *     "Queue is empty", will be returned to the user.
-The function will print the
+  *     empty,"Queue is empty", will be returned to the user.
+The function
-  *      Que FIFO.
+  *     will print the Que FIFO.
   * @Course: 1063 Data Structures
   * @Semester: Spring 2017
   * @Date: 28 02 2017